jbellogo/Notes/content/Probability Theory.md

 Roadmap:
 1. Introduce $\sigma-$*algebras* as the structure used to formalize events in a sample space; events to which we can assign a "probability."
-2. Define probability measures to assign probabilites to those events
+2. Define [[Probability Theory#Probability Measures|probability measures]] to assign probabilities to those events
 ## Sigma Fields

 ### Definition